benhoyt/benhoyt.github.com/writings/awkgo.md

 }
 ```

 Probably not a particularly useful program, but it shows a couple of interesting things about AWKGo that we'll discuss further below: we sometimes need to prod AWKGo's type detection with constructs like `+0` to force an expression to a number (or string).
-The output also shows how we translates things like a increment, which are expressions in AWK but statements in Go.
+The output also shows how we translate things like increment, which are expressions in AWK but statements in Go.
 More on those below.

-## More typing
+## Typing

 AWK has been called "stringly typed".
 That's rather pejorative, however, and in actual fact it's *almost* statically typed: apart from a few edge cases such as "numeric strings", you can detect the types of most expressions at compile time -- and that's without any explicit type declarations.

-I actually think that with a few small tweaks, AWK types could be fully determined at compile time, and the language would probably be better for it.
+I actually think that with a few small tweaks to the language, AWK types could be fully determined at compile time, and the language would probably be better for it.
 "Numeric strings" are one of the tricky things to get your head around when learning AWK.

 In any case, AWKGo's job is to try to convert dynamically typed AWK into statically typed Go.
 To do that, there is a ["typer"](https://github.com/benhoyt/goawk/blob/master/awkgo/typer.go) that performs a pass to determine the type of each expression and variable in the AWK code.